xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 1. Attempt at full autorouting for rotated components

      a. `makeInitialSegmentsListFromRISegs` was written in order to implement full autorouting for rotated components.
 Provided that it worked, it would have been compatible with the already implemented partial routing after manually moving components.
-It uses normalization of it's given input Port coordinates to define base cases for several possible combinations of port orientations and positions, and then applies those normalized cases back onto a real RotationInvariant Wire that is rotated to match the initial requirements of the Wire.
+It uses normalization of it's given input Port coordinates to define base cases for several possible combinations of port orientations and positions, and then applies those normalized cases back onto a real Rotation Invariant Segment list that is rotated to match the initial requirements of the Wire.
+This list of Rotation Invariant segments is then translated into our custom Segment type to be assigned to the wire.